Successfully investing in Vietnam

 Vietnam has continuously developed into an attractive supply-chain diversification option to China.
 China's trade conflict with the United States is leading to increased and unpredictable tariffs across the board.
 Vietnam offers a more cost-efficient and predictable trade option through a variety of free trade agreements, but also a liberal market entry thanks to an ever-reacting economy.
 Vietnam's independence from local partners further results in a strong investment inflow prone to innovation.

-Vietnam will not become a substitutional alternative to China in the future, but the country will continue to be seen as a valued diversification option.
+Vietnam will not become a fully-fledged alternative to China in the future, but the country will continue to be seen as a valued diversification option.
 From a risk management point of view, supply-chain dependence on one country such as China should be reduced, and Vietnam offers an opportunity to do so.

 In your opinion, how will Vietnam develop?